-On 7 February 2012, the President of Rwanda officially launched the design phase of the EDPRS2.
+On 7 February 2012, the President of Rwanda officially launched the elaboration of the second phase of the EDPRS2.
 A key input into the development of the EDPRS2 is the evidence collected through the third Integrated Household Living Conditions Survey (EICV3), fieldwork for which was carried out by the NISR between October 2010 and November 2011.
 In 2010-11, for the first time the achieved sample size of 14,308 households in the EICV was sufficient to provide estimates which are reliable at the level of the district.
-This district profile presents the key findings from EICV3 for the district of Gatsibo in the Eastern Province.
+This district profile presents the findings from EICV3 for the district of Nyagatare in the Eastern Province.1